Christopher-Deo/Christopher-Deo/README.md

 *  🚀  I'm currently working on [LeadSavr, a lead management software built on React using AWS Amplify for user authentication & authorization and AWS DynamoDB for a storage solution.] (https://github.com/Christopher-Deo/lead-savr)

-*  🧠  I'm learning about SQL & NoSQL Databases, Express.js, AWS, and other backend technologies while continuing to hone my React and Front End Development skills.
+*  🧠  I'm continually learning more about Java, Python, C#, SQL & NoSQL Databases, Express.js, AWS, and other backend technologies while continuing to hone my React and Front End Development skills.

 *  🤝  I'm open to collaborating on new and interesting projects that make a positive impact for users.
 Let's connect and collaborate on your next project!